high993/3D-Markerless-Human-Mocap-using-AI-Models/README.md

-Note: you will need to gather the intrinsic matrices and distortion coefficients for each camera separately and update the values in the script, here’s the link I used to get started.
-Be sure to replace the values in the https://github.com/jyjblrd/Low-Cost-Mocap/discussions/11#discussioncomment-9380283
+Note: you will need to gather the intrinsic matrices and distortion coefficients for each camera separately and update the values in the script, here’s the link I used to get started  https://github.com/jyjblrd/Low-Cost-Mocap/discussions/11#discussioncomment-9380283
 Some of the TESTSCRIPT pieces should help you diagnose and make sure that your setup is running correctly however some of them can be ignored entirely.